Schur-Convex Curvature on Dihedral Exponential Families and the Golden-Ratio Stationary Point: Golden-ratio stationarity and uniqueness

-\begin{remark} Strict convexity of \(\cstar\) follows from Lemma~\ref{lem:strict-convexity}, since at least one nonzero $s$ contributes a nontrivial block on $B$, making the PSD weight in the variational form strictly positive.
-The monotonicity $I_1'>0$ is the standard variance identity for one–parameter exponential families $x_r\propto e^{\theta r}$. \end{remark}
+\begin{remark} Strict convexity of $\cstar$ follows from Lemma~\ref{lem:strict-convexity}, since at least one nonzero residue contributes a nontrivial $12$–cycle block, making the PSD weight in the Schur curvature form strictly positive.
+The monotonicity $I_1'>0$ follows from the standard variance identity for one–parameter exponential families $x_r \propto e^{\theta r}$. \end{remark}